SagerNet/SagerNet/README.md

 * Proxy list can be dragged by holding the progress bar
 * The china apps scanner will only scan system apps if "Show system apps" is checked
 * V2Ray browser forwarding is not yet available, only for developers to debug

+## XRAY

+SagerNet is a V2Ray client, not an XRay client.
+For that, please use the official X-flutter client.

 ## OPEN SOURCE LICENSES